 When to Change Your Truck’s Battery

-Many heavy duty diesel truck come with dual batteries.
+Many heavy-duty diesel trucks come with dual batteries.
 If your truck has two batteries, it is recommended that the pair are replaced at the same time.

 Battery cables are an important part of any electrical system.
-Typically, battery cables are used to supply power from the battery to the starter solenoid and as a connection to ground (i.e. the frame).
+They are used to supply power from the battery to the starter solenoid and as a connection to a ground (i.e. the frame).
 Battery cables can range in size from 4/0 to 6 AWG.
-The conductor material for battery cables is typically stranded copper wire to provide some flexibility and as a connection to other units that draw high amounts of current.
-Therefore, they need to be able to handle the amps that will be drawn and need protection against heat, oil, and battery acid.
+The conductor material for battery cables is typically constructed of stranded copper wire.
+This provides some flexibility and is used as a connection to other units that draw high amounts of current.
+They need to be able to handle the amps that will be drawn and need protection against heat, oil, and battery acid.
 Battery cables often come with thick insulation to provide extra protection against cuts, tears, and abrasions from rubbing against machine parts.